IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * CRs hold structured data, and the Kubernetes API server provides a mechanism for reading and setting their files as you would those in a native resource, by using kubectl or another API client.
 * CRs are most useful when they are watched by <b>custom controller code that creates, updates, deletes other cluster objects or even resources outside of the cluster</b>
-* CRs obey k8s conventions, like the resources .spec and .status
+* CRs obey Kubernetes conventions, like the resources .spec and .status
-  * A CR is a named endpoint in the Kubernetes API.
-Users define a CR by providing a custom-resource definition or CRD.
   * The CR’s group, version, and kind together form the fully qualified name of a Kuberentes resource type.
 That name must be unique across a cluster.

 To learn more about Custom Resources, refer to the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).